Garni Temple: Setting

-The site is in the village of Garni, in Armenia's Kotayk Province, at 1,400 m (4,600 ft) above sea level.
+The site is in the village of Garni, in Armenia's Kotayk Province, around 30 km east of capital Yerevan, at 1,400 m (4,600 ft) above sea level.
 The temple is at the edge of a triangular promontory rising above the ravine of the Azat River and the Gegham mountains.
 It is a part of the fortress of Garni, (Note: Գառնիի or Գառնու ամրոց, Gařnii or Gařnu amrots) one of Armenia's oldest, that was strategically significant for the defense of the major cities in the Ararat plain.
 Besides the temple, the site contains a Bronze Age cyclopean masonry wall, a cuneiform inscription by king Argishti I of Urartu (who called it Giarniani), a Roman bath with a partly preserved mosaic floor with a Greek inscription, ruins of palace, other "paraphernalia of the Greco-Roman world", the medieval round church of St. Sion (Zion), and other objects (e.g., medieval khachkars).
 In the first century, Tacitus mentioned castellum Gorneas as a major fortress in his Annals.
+Tim Cornell and John Matthews classify Garni, with its classical building, as "the most easterly point reached by the Romans".